 A lot of the dive shops that provide these courses built the price of the scuba gear into the price but not in all cases.
 This really depends on the dive shop.

 The open water certification prices can range from $300 to $700.
 The reason for the large difference is that places like Thailand are one of the cheapest places to get scuba cert whereas places in Europe can cost up to $700.

 And SSI is a little cheaper than PADI, you can read more here about the differences between the two diving bodies.

 After the open water certification, there is an advanced open water course which is around $200.
 Getting this certification allows you to dive deeper.
 As well as it opens the door to other certs like wreck diving, night diving, and more.

 Buying an entry-level dive kit can cost around $2,500, except for the tanks, and weights.
-This also depends on not including dive computers or a GoPro.
+This does not including dive computers or a GoPro.
 The prices depend on the brand and whether it is new or second-hand equipment.
 And if you are diving in cold or warm water.

 But for most of the other people, who are not so lucky, a week-long dive trip can easily start costing from $300 to $2500.
 And if you are flying to Fiji or Thailand for a 1 week of diving it can easily cost more.

 Generally, travel insurance does not cover scuba diving by default.
 They see scuba diving as a high-risk activity.
 So you need to get insurance that is tailored for scuba diving.